 I suppose Ham Richard's E. W. Dijkstra Archive belongs here, although his manuscripts contain gems from many areas.

 Peter Borwein offers an amazing supply of papers, talks and other things relating to number theory and polynomials.

 Timothy Gowers provides many wonderfully-written notes and essays on number theory and combinatorics, as well as on more philosophical topics.

 The International Center for Scientific Research offers many valuable international listings, e.g. mathematics organisations, people etc.

 There are many resources at the national and international level (please let me know of omissions):

 Many university mathematics departments support initiatives (again, please let me know of omissions):

-The web has some wonderful individual contributions as well: John J. O'Connor and Edmund F. Robertson’s collection of biographies at the famous MacTutor History of Mathematics; Cathy O'Neil's mathbabe.org; another collection by Larry Riddle; and Marie A. Vitulli’s Women in Math project.
+The web has some wonderful individual contributions as well: John J. O'Connor and Edmund F. Robertson’s collection of biographies at the famous MacTutor History of Mathematics; Cathy O'Neil's mathbabe.org; another collection by Larry Riddle; Marie A. Vitulli’s Women in Math project; the Girls Equal organisation.
 Top science sites include: Mums in Science and Women Rock Science.

 There are many non-academic organisations which can support women scientists as professionals, leaders or mentors.
 For instance: